How to Tell if Your Dog Is Overweight

 Try these tips to help your dog shed pounds and get healthier.

 Exercise more.
 Exercise burns calories and reduces appetite.
-Take him for an extra walk or start a game of fetch.
+Take them for an extra walk or start a game of fetch.

 Be playful.
-Toss around balls, Frisbees, squeaky toys, and other dog toys to get him excited about moving around.
+Toss around balls, Frisbees, squeaky toys, and other dog toys to get them excited about moving around.
 Shoot for 10 to15 minutes of exercise, twice a day.

 If he's eating large servings of food, cut them down a little each day until you reach an appropriate portion size.